 As many laughs as there are to be had from this movie, you can readily surmise from the foregoing that it's a movie that can inspire some pretty heavy pondering, as well, if you are so disposed.
 For example, consider this: of all the dates on the calendar, why did the minds behind this film decide that Murray would be trapped within Groundhog Day and not some other day?
 Or to put it another way: what is it about February 2 that is so special?

 My own interpretation is that it has a lot to do with the fact that February 2 is a transitional day in the great cycle of the seasons.
-Specifically, the date falls exactly halfway along that long road we Northerners travel between the onset of winter and its merciful terminus at the spring equinox.
+Specifically (as pointed out above), the date falls exactly at the halfway mark on that arduous journey we Northerners must undertake each year from the onset of winter to its merciful terminus at the spring equinox.
 As a celebration that marks such a momentous transition, it's an apt metaphor for the personal transition that the protagonist must undergo in order to free himself from the time warp.

 If all of this is far too philosophical for your own tastes, simply treat Groundhog Day as a convenient excuse for reflecting on the need for groundhog control in your garden.
 For while Punxsutawney Phil is plenty cute in the movie, I wouldn't want him anywhere near my plants!